Skip to content

 For most complaints, the business has up to eight weeks to issue a final response.

-4. If you’re not happy, escalate to the Financial Ombudsman Service (FOS)
+4. If you’re not happy, escalate your complaint to the free-to-use Financial Ombudsman Service

-If the insurer has failed to reply or hasn't offered a satisfactory response, submit your complaint to FOS using their online complaint checker forms.
+If the insurer has failed to reply or hasn't offered a satisfactory response, submit your complaint to Financial Ombudsman Service using the online complaint checker forms.

 5. Make a note of any key deadlines

-You usually have to complain within six years of the problem, or (if later) within three years of when you realised you had cause to complain.
+You usually have to lodge your complaint within six years of the problem, or (if later) within three years of the date when you realised you had cause to complain.

-After the insurer's final response, you typically have six months to go to FOS.
+After the insurer's final response, you typically have six months to go to the Financial Ombudsman Service (FOS).

 Tips for making a mis-selling claim

-Keep a record of all correspondence and phone call details
+• Keep a record of all correspondence and details of phone call

 How long do I have to make a claim for mis-sold insurance?